snw35/cloudenv/README.md

 #### Bind-Mounting The Home Directory

-Your home directory is bind-mounted into the container in place of the built-in user's home directory.
+Your home directory is bind-mounted into the container.
 This allows access to your files as well as all of your dot-files and dot-directories, such as `~/.ssh`, which contain all of the configuration for those utilities.

 This allows the environment inside the container to behave as closely as possible to the environment on the host, and means that all of the included tools have access to the keys/credentials that they may require.

 #### UserID and GroupID Mapping

-One of the biggest problems with bind-mounting your home directory into a running container is permissions.
-The built-in user "user" has a default UID and GID of 1000 inside the container, but your user on the host can have any UID and GID.

-If they have different ID's, then you won't be able to access your files.

-The way this is overcome is by passing the UID and GID of the host's user into the container when it is started, and then ensuring that all processes and bash sessions started inside it have that same UID and GID.
-It will use an existing user inside the container if it finds one that matches, or modify the built-in user's UID and GID if it doesn't.
+Bind-mounting your home directory into a container normally creates issues with permissions, as your user on the host will not exist inside it.
+This is overcome by passing the IDs and names of the host's user and group into the container with environment variables, which the entrypoint script then uses to ensure that everything inside the container matches the host machine.

 #### Timezones